MrJaeger/Hydra/README.md

 ```

 2.
-Install the dependencies using npm
+Enter into the 'example' directory and install the dependencies using npm
 ```
+cd example/
 npm install -d
 ```